Daiwa Infinity MT X45 Review

 The handle

-Infinity X45 Handle
+Infinity MT X45 Handle

 The handle has a Japanese shrink grip handle that is comfortable to hold even when wet.
 At the end of the handle is a solid black metal butt cap which helps protect the rod.